-Tabbouleh is delicious on its own, eaten with thin pita bread so you can dip the bread in the juices on your plate.
-It is a perfect accompaniment to grilled meats, especially lamb chops or steaks.
-You can prep this salad a day in advance, combining ingredients along with the dressing just before serving.
+Tabbouleh is delicious on its own, eaten with thin pita bread so you can dip the bread in the juices on your plate or the salad bowl....
+It is a perfect accompaniment to grilled meats, especially shish kebab, lamb chops or steaks.

-2 cups chopped curly parsley, somewhere between coarsely and finely chopped (about 3 bunches)
+- 2 cups finely chopped curly parsley (about 3 bunches)

-Prepare the parsley the day before serving the tabbouleh if possible, by thoroughly washing and drying it.
+Prepare the parsley well in advance, the day before serving the tabbouleh if possible, by thoroughly washing and drying it.
 See this.

-Rinse the cracked wheat and cover with cold water just to the top of the bulghur.
+Rinse the bulgur and cover with cold water just to the top of the bulghur.
 Soak for 15 minutes, until it is soft and plumped up.
 Pour off and squeeze out any excess water.